PlanteSomma/WEB-simple-music-site/README.md

 Pair our setup with affordable hosting solutions like Netlify or Cloudflare Pages, and you'll be reaching thousands of visitors every month -- all at no cost.

-We currently have an example site https://classiclofi.com/ on Cloudflare Pages.
+We currently have an example at https://classiclofi.com/ on Cloudflare Pages.

 Your Music, Your Way
 --------------------